Code-Institute-Submissions/First-Milestone-Project-18/README.md

         https://www.thehighkings.com/news/the-high-kings-sing-some-of-ireland-s-favourite-folk-songs-/.
 Return to the Home page
 26. - Click on the "Read More . . ." link and verify that it is opening a new tab to the website https://www.thehighkings.com/news/the-high-kings-sing-some-of-ireland-s-favourite-folk-songs-/.
 Return to the Home page
-27. - In the bottom navigation links:
+27. Do the following tests on the bottom navigation links:
 28. - Click on "Home" and verify that it stays on the Home page
 29. - Click on "Tours" and verify that it goes to the Tours page.
 Browse back to the Home page
 30. - Click on "Shop" and verify that it opens a new tab to the website